 Joseph Dilecce (from Richmond Hill) started Choast about 6 years ago.

 The backstory to the creation of Choast came from a long time of smoking weed with friends and being around people you can be yourself with.
 This is a very important aspect to us because being able to be yourself and not have the stress of being judged by your peers or friends really allows that person to be who they truly are.

 Choast has become one of the most well known upcoming brands within the Toronto community and also within the cannabis niche suiting stoners all around.
 Having products ranging from hoodies to stickers, Choast has made an impact on the stereotype surrounding cannabis with the younger generation, creating a new way of thinking around cannabis.
 Choast is making $5,000 per month.

-Ursula Barton (from Portland, Oregon, USA) started URSULA BARTON over 10 years ago.
+Ursula Barton (from Portland, Oregon, USA) started URSULA BARTON about 11 years ago.

 My name is Ursula Barton and I am an artist who has built two small businesses.
 My first business started with paper goods featuring my artwork of the Portland bridges: postcards, greeting cards, and archival prints.